AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 As part of assigning work to users, you can modify user allocations in the Workload Balancer to ensure that they are never overallocated, or to ensure an accurate balance of hours between your resources.
 For information about identifying whether a user is overallocated, see the section [User allocation overview](#user-allocation-overview) in this article.

 1. Ensure you have tasks ```and issues``` assigned to users.
-For information about assigning work to users in the Workload Balancer see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+For information about assigning work to users in the Workload Balancer see [Overview of assigning work in the Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
 1. Go to the Workload Balancer .
 1. (Optional) Click **Week** ```or **Month**``` to manage weekly ```or monthly``` allocations for users.